Do I need to come to the campus of Stony Brook University?

 How many credits is each program?

 The MS program is 36 credits.
-The prerequisite course, Survey of Nutrition Concepts, is not included in the 36 credits of the MS program.
-The Advanced Certificate program is 15 credits.
-Survey of Nutrition Concepts is included in these 15 credits.
+Prerequisite course(s) are not included in the 36 credits of the MS program.

 How long will it take to complete my MS degree?